-How Does the Criterion® Online Writing Evaluation Service Work?
+How the Criterion® Online Writing Evaluation Service Works

 - The patented e-rater® scoring engine was developed at ETS to provide both annotated diagnostic feedback and holistic scoring based on level-specific models built from essays pre-scored by ETS-trained readers.